Tan Long: Club career

+Changchun Yatai

 On January 22, 2017, Tan transferred to Chinese Super League side Changchun Yatai.
 He made his debut for Changchun on March 4, 2017, in a 5–1 away defeat against Shanghai SIPG, coming on as a substitute for Zhou Dadi in the half time.
-His first goal in the Chinese Super League came in a 1–0 win against Henan Jianye on April 23, 2017, when he scored the winning goal as Changchun Yatai secured their first win of the season.
+His first goal in the Chinese Super League came in a 1–0 home win against Henan Jianye on April 23 2017, when he scored the winning goal as Yatai secured their first win of the season.

+In a memorable game against 7-time defending champions Guangzhou Evergrande at home on 11 August 2018, he came on as a substitute and scored twice to help the team come from behind to win 3-2.
+At the end of the 2018 season, he would unfortunately be part of the squad that was relegated.

+On 9 March 2019, Tan scored his first hat trick for Yatai in a 4-1 away win against Shanghai Shenxin in the opening game of the 2019 China League One season.
+Tan scored 19 league goals and won both the domestic golden boot and Most Valuable Player in the 2019 China League One season.
+On 8 October 2020, Tan made his 100th appearance for Yatai in a 2-0 win against Taizhou Yuanda.
+Yatai went on to win the title and earned promotion back to the top tier at the end of the 2020 season.
+Tan won the golden boot with 11 goals.

+On 4 June 2022, Tan scored his first Chinese Super League hat-trick in a 4-1 win against Guangzhou City in the opening game of the 2022 Chinese Super League season.

 International career

-Tan made his debut for Chinese national team on March 26, 2018 in a 4–1 loss against Czech Republic in the third place match of 2018 China Cup.
-On 12 June 2021, Tan scored his first international goal in a 5-0 win over Maldives in the 2022 FIFA World Cup qualification.
+Tan made his debut for Chinese national team on March 26, 2018, in a 4–1 loss against Czech Republic in the third place match of 2018 China Cup.
+On 12 June 2021, Tan scored his first international goal in a 5–0 win over Maldives in the 2022 FIFA World Cup qualification.

+Tan was named in China's squad for the 2023 AFC Asian Cup in Qatar and started the team's opening match against Tajikistan on 13 January 2024.